shipwright-io/build/docs/buildstrategies.md

 [BuildKit](https://github.com/moby/buildkit) is composed of the `buildctl` client and the `buildkitd` daemon.
 For the `buildkit` ClusterBuildStrategy, it runs on a [daemonless](https://github.com/moby/buildkit#daemonless) mode, where both client and ephemeral daemon run in a single container.
 In addition, it runs without privileges (_[rootless](https://github.com/moby/buildkit/blob/master/docs/rootless.md)_).

-The `buildkit-insecure` ClusterBuildStrategy exists to support users pushing to an insecure container registry.
-We use this strategy at the moment only for testing purposes against a local in-cluster registry.
-In the future, this strategy will be removed in favor of a single one where users can parameterize the secure/insecure behaviour.

 ### Cache Exporters

 By default, the `buildkit` ClusterBuildStrategy will use caching to optimize the build times.
 When pushing an image to a registry, it will use the `inline` export cache, which pushes the image and cache together.
 Please refer to [export-cache docs](https://github.com/moby/buildkit#export-cache) for more information.